Economic Activities in Cyprus: Primary, Secondary, Tertiary, and Quaternary

 Exports Activities of Cyprus

-Cyprus heavily relies on exports, accounting for 95% of its GDP.
+Cyprus relies heavily on exports, with exports of goods and services equalling roughly 96.7% of GDP in 2024.
 This high percentage indicates the crucial importance of export activities in driving the country’s economy and ensuring its growth and stability.

 Cyprus exports ships, refined petroleum, packaged medicine, cheese, and scented mixtures.
 Its top export partners are Hong Kong, Greece, Lebanon, UK, and Liberia.